sparcopen/do-a-thon-preview/.github/issue_template.md

 [//]: # "=======================
 After posting your issue, the real work begins.
 Next you might want to:
-* Tweet a link to this issue with #opencon so others can join in!
+* Tweet a link to this issue with #opencon so others can join in
-* Make another issue to involve people in your work (remember to use your metadata!)
+* Make another issue to involve people in your work (remember to use your metadata)
 * Come back from time to time and update the community on your project.
 You'll get an email update whenever someone interacts with your issue.
 ============================"